Do Corgis Normally Have Tails? What to Know!

 Wrap Up

 Corgis are supposed to have tails, whether they’re Cardigans or Pembrokes.
-There is much debate over whether it’s humane to dock Pembroke Corgis tails, and some breeders say it causes them pain, and others say it doesn’t.
+There is much debate over whether it’s humane to dock Pembroke Corgis’ tails, and some breeders say it causes them pain, and others say it doesn’t.

 If you adopt a Pembroke Corgi and want it to be recognized by the AKC, you have to have the dog’s tail docked.
-However, if you want the adorable little puppy as a family pet, you don’t have the tail docking surgery performed.
+However, if you want the adorable little puppy as a family pet, you don’t have to have the tail docking surgery performed.